 La Lonja in Palma is famous for its lively nightlife – full of restaurants, bars, cafes and clubs.
 Here is your complete guide to La Lonja. […] La Lonja

 Take a stroll along the Borne

-The tree lined street that has become known as the ‘Golden mile’.
-In the past few years Paseo del Borne has become the most important shopping street on Mallorca, with the opening of Rialto Living, the Louis Vuitton store, Hugo Boss, Carolina Herrera and, more recently, Breitling, Twin-Set and Mulberry – making this the ‘designer street’ for luxury shopping.
+The tree-lined street that has become known as the ‘Golden mile’.
+In the past few years Paseo del Borne has become the most important shopping street on Mallorca, with the opening of Rialto Living, the Louis Vuitton store, Hugo Boss, Carolina Herrera and, more recently, Breitling, Twin-Set and vintage handbags from ROUGE– making this the ‘designer street’ for luxury shopping.

 Shops close to the Borne

 Palma’s most elegant avenue unites the best in high street stores, luxury designers, gourmet restaurants and luxury boutique hotels. […] Palma’s Paseo del Borne

 This charming little lane is home to a number of former palaces which now house stylish interior design shops and art galleries.
 Bondian and Janer are lifestyle and furniture stores which will inspire visitors to make their homes even more beautiful.